zemogle/fm10/content/pages/posters.md

 # Posters

-If you wish to introducte your poster you will be able to submit a single slide (with no transitions) and speak for no longer than 1 minute.
+If you wish to introduce your poster you will be able to submit a single slide (with no transitions) and speak for no longer than 1 minute.
 Slides will automatically advance and will be presented in the following order.

+Submit your *single slide* to : <gerbaldi@iap.fr>

 ## August 13 Posters {#aug-13}